fooplugins/fooconvert/readme.txt

 The source code for this plugin is available publicly on GitHub [here](https://github.com/fooplugins/fooconvert).

 == Changelog ==

+= 2.0.1 =
+* Date Updated : 12 May 2026
+* New : Added new Split Layout block that templates will use.
+* Updated : Removed the FooConvert branding header from the admin pages.
+[//]: # fs_premium_only_begin
+* New : Added 5 WooCommerce templates : Almost Free Shipping Bar; Cart Unlock Flyout; High Intent Product Offer Popup; Cart Idle Rescue Popup; Checkout Exit Save Popup;
+[//]: # fs_premium_only_end

 = 2.0.0 =
 * Date Updated : 20 Apr 2026